HyperMixer: An MLP-based Low Cost Alternative to Transformers: Comparison of FOP

 \section{Comparison of \#FOP}

-We want to compute the number of floating point operations needed in self-attention vs. HyperMixing for a single example.
-Let $N$ be the sequence length, $d$ be the embedding size of each token and $d'$ the hidden dimension.
+We want to compute the number of floating-point operations needed in self-attention vs. HyperMixing for a single example.
+Let $N$ be the sequence length, $d$ be the embedding size of each token, and $d'$ the hidden dimension.

-For simplicity, we will assume basic mathematical operators like $\exp, \tanh, \sqrt{x}$ and division to be equal to one floating operation, although their actual cost is higher, but strongly dependent on implementation and hardware.
+For simplicity, we will assume basic mathematical operators like $\exp, \tanh, \sqrt{x}$ and division to be equal to one floating operation.
+However, their actual cost is higher but depends on implementation and hardware.

-\subsection{Basic building blocks}
+\subsection{Basic Building Blocks}

-We first compute the number of operations in frequently occuring basic building blocks of neural networks.
+We first compute the number of operations infrequently occurring in basic building blocks of neural networks.

-\paragraph{Matrix Multiplication} Multiplying matrix $A \in \mathbb{R}^{N\times d}$ $A \in \mathbb{R}^{d \times M}$ takes $(N * M) * 2d$ operations, as $2d$ operations are needed for a single dot-product and there are $N * M$ entries in the resulting matrix.
+\paragraph{Matrix Multiplication} Multiplying matrix $A \in \mathbb{R}^{N\times d}$ $A \in \mathbb{R}^{d \times M}$ takes $2d(NM)$ operations, as $2d$ operations are needed for a single dot-product and there are $NM$ entries in the resulting matrix.

-\paragraph{Linear Layer} Passing a single vector of size $d$ through a linear layer without bias of size $(d, d')$ is the multiplication of a single vector with a matrix, i.e., incurs $2*d*d'$ operations in total.
+\paragraph{Linear Layer} Passing a single vector of size $d$ through a linear layer without bias of size $(d, d')$ is the multiplication of a single vector with a matrix, i.e., incurs $2dd'$ operations in total.

 \paragraph{GELU} GELU is usually approximated as